facebookresearch/mmf/projects/krisp/README.md

 The majority of KRISP is licensed under CC-BY-NC, however portions of the project are available under separate license terms: TaskGrasp and pytorch\_geometric are licensed under the MIT license.

-To make sure all data can be found, first run
-> export MMF_DATA_DIR=~/.cache/torch/mmf/data

 * K. Marino, X. Chen, D. Parikh, A. Gupta, M. Rohrbach, *KRISP: Integrating Implicit and Symbolic Knowledge for Open-Domain Knowledge-Based VQA*. arXiv preprint, 2020 ([PDF](https://arxiv.org/pdf/2012.11014))
 ```
 @articles{marino2020krisp,